anarfox/SubLime/README.md

 **General**

 - **Start cleaning automatically** [true]:Don't wait for user confirmation
+- **Clean automatically on video resume** [true]:Usefull for cleaning automatically when subtitle have been downloaded
 - **Only clean subs for current video** [true]: When set to false, Sublime will look for all subs in the folder
 - **Back up original file** [true]: Save a copy of the subtitle before cleaning